Ever wondered what civilian airliner designs are taking on military roles today? This article takes a look at some unusual jets out there.

 The US military likes the CFM56.
 Decades ago they got over 1,000 of them, to replace older turbojets in the KC-135s.
 OK those are the CFM56-2s, not the CFM56-7s of the 737NG, but that’s not a big support problem.
 And there are other military aircraft in US service, with engines that have a lot in common with the CFM56.
 But we will examine those in another article.

 Finally, another interesting consideration, about airliners in military service in general, is type ratings.
-As we know, the evolution of aircraft like the 737 has some limits, from the need for a common type rating between [most of] its generations.
+As we know, the evolution of aircraft like the 737 has some limits, from the need for a common type rating between its generations.
 Well, militaries generally don’t care about type ratings.
 So their various 737s have changes in instrumentation that don’t really happen in the civilian aircraft.
 But they still avoid radical changes, to make it possible to use civilian simulators for training.
 However they have their own sims, too.

 There are quite a few other cases where civilian airliners have military roles.
 However many of them just don’t have military designations.
 However things like radios and other systems are often incorporated in such aircraft.
 It’s also worth mentioning that there are other 767 conversions into refuelling aircraft.